Jubali-Khan/Jubali-Khan/README.md

-# Howdy, I'm Jubran (@Jubali-Khan) 👋
+# Howdy, I'm Jubran 👋
  and welcome to my GitHub profile

 - 👀 I’m interested in problem solving and analytical thinking
-- 🌱 I’m currently working with and learning Vue.js, Jest, SCSS, TypeScript and just good ol' JavaScript :)
+- 🌱 I’m currently working on improving my backend knowledge
 - :brain: I enjoy learning logical and algorithmic thinking
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/jubran-naser)